 In early 2019, PULS changed its name to Aqilion as a step toward repositioning the company and strengthening brand awareness.

-At the year-end 2020, Aqilion’s projects are Alhena, Alnitak and Polaris, all in-house projects, as well as Laccure and Oncorena, both affiliate projects.
+At the end of the first quarter of 2021, Aqilion’s projects are Alhena, Alnitak and Polaris, all in-house projects, as well as Laccure and Oncorena, both affiliate projects.

 Exited projects in brief